jonmikeli/azureiotdevicesimulator5-dps/README.md

 Upcoming iterations will implement provisioning with X509 devices.

-## Not just a simple DPS integration
+## Description - Not just a simple DPS integration
 What it could seem a simple feature addition, it implies some work to keep the whole underlying mechanism coherent with full automatic provisioning and create "real life" representative value.

 The purpose of the previous simulators were to: